VarunShivaram56/MovieMatcher/README.md

 Acknowledgements
-This project was developed by Varun S**, a passionate Data Science student from Dayananda Sagar College of Engineering.
+This project was developed by Varun S, a passionate Data Science student from Dayananda Sagar College of Engineering.
 Feel free to reach out for collaborations or suggestions!